marcacyr/backbone-library-tutorial/README.md

 backbone-library-tutorial
 =========================

-Backbone.js library tutorial from the Addy Osmani book.
+Backbone.js library tutorial app from the Addy Osmani book.

 This is a basic Library where one can add books, remove books, and update books.